Victor Mayer: Fabergé exhibitions

 "Faberge.
-A Return To Russia" was the name of an exhibition staged at the Moscow Krelmin's Armory in 2001.
+A Return To Russia" was the name of an exhibition staged at the Moscow Kremlin's Armory in 2001.
 On display were some thirty pieces of jewelry created by Victor Mayer.
 The Fabergé Amber Egg is the centerpiece of the Amber Museum in Gdansk, Poland.
 Ewa Rachon, the Director of Amberif, ordered the egg to be created for the city of Gdansk in 1996.